The 69th (South Lincolnshire) Regiment

 Twenty seven cases of Common Continued Fever were treated in the regimental hospital.
 The medical officers blamed the effects of intemperance for the fever which was usually of a mild character.

-Margaret Burnett wife of James Burnett 1st/69th Regiment, aged 27 years died on 6 Jan 1848.
-(Military and Civil Cemetery Floriana).
+- 6 Jan Margaret Burnett wife of James Burnett 1st/69th Regiment, aged 27 years (Military and Civil Cemetery Floriana).

-Pte John Marsh 1st/69th aged 19 years died of Phthisis Pulmonalis on 1 Mar 1848.
+- 1 Mar Pte John Marsh 1st/69th, aged 19 years died of Phthisis Pulmonalis.
 He had only been in the regiment for 18 months.
+He was buried on 3 March by Chaplain to the Forces William Hare.

-Sgt William Calvert No 1 Coy 69th Regiment aged 36 years died on 13 Mar 1848.
-(Military and Civil Cemetery Floriana).
+- 13 Mar Sgt William Calvert No 1 Coy 69th Regiment aged 36 years (Military and Civil Cemetery Floriana).

-Sgt William Carroll 69th Regiment died on 19 Oct 1848.
-(Military and Civil Cemetery Floriana).
+- 19 Oct Sgt William Carroll 69th Regiment (Military and Civil Cemetery Floriana).

-On 22 Sept 1848 Bandsman George Barnett died of cholera, aged 29 years 2 months.
-The civilian doctors could not agree on the postmortem results, and the military surgeons were likewise equally divided as to the actual cause of death.
-(Military and Civil Cemetery Floriana).
+- 22 Sep Bandsman George Barnett died of cholera, aged 29 years 2 months.
+The civilian doctors could not agree on the postmortem results, and the military surgeons were likewise equally divided as to the actual cause of death (Military and Civil Cemetery Floriana).

-Malta 10 Oct 1848 On 10 Oct, three soldiers died of cholera within a few hours of falling ill.
+10 Oct 1848 On this day, three soldiers died of cholera within a few hours of falling ill.
 Another soldier in the Royal Artillery died on 11 October.
 The regiment was moved from Lower St Elmo Barracks to Floriana, and the barracks was cleaned and white washed in readiness for occupation by the Reserve Battalion 69th Foot.

 1849 1st/69th (South Lincolnshire)

-Malta Apr 1849 Capt Moore 69th Foot with a detachment of 130 men and 3 subalterns moved to Fort Manoel.
+Apr Capt Moore 69th Foot with a detachment of 130 men and 3 subalterns moved to Fort Manoel.

-- 6 January Widower CSgt Thomas Creech born in the parish of Ballymodan in the County of Cork, Ireland to Adelaide Taylor spinster and minor, daughter of Richard Taylor deceased and his wife Susannah, now the wife of Garrison Staff Sgt Thomas Rodgers.
+- 6 Jan Widower CSgt Thomas Creech born in the parish of Ballymodan in the County of Cork, Ireland to Adelaide Taylor spinster and minor, daughter of Barrack Sgt Richard Taylor deceased and his wife Susannah, now the wife of Garrison Staff Sgt Thomas Rodgers.

-- 13 July Batchelor CSgt William Bustard of Kent to Elizabeth Greener, spinster of Surrey.
+- 13 July Batchelor CSgt William Bustard from Kent to Elizabeth Greener, a spinster from Surrey.

 1850 1st/69th (South Lincolnshire)